-On June 28, 2017, the Commission issued an Order in Cause No. 44403 TDSIC 6 ("TDSIC-6 Order") approving, among other things, NIPSCO's updated Plan ("Plan Update-6") and designating the projects included as eligible improvements.
-The Commission authorized NIPSCO's recovery of 80% of its approved capital expenditures and TDSIC costs incurred through
+On December 28, 2016, the Commission issued an Order in Cause No. 44403-TDSIC-5 ("TDSIC-5 Order") approving, among other things, NIPSCO's updated Plan ("Plan Update-5") and designating the projects included in the approved Plan Update-5 as eligible improvements within the meaning of Ind.
+Code § 8-1-39-2.
+The Commission authorized NIPSCO's recovery of 80% of its approved capital expenditures and TDSIC costs incurred through June 30, 2016.

-December 2016.
 NIPSCO was authorized to defer the remaining 20% until such costs are recovered in NIPSCO's base rates as a result of its general rate case.
-The Commission's TDSIC-6 Order was appealed by the Industrial Group and is currently pending in Case No. 93A02-1701-EX-1632.
+The Commission's TDSIC-5 Order was appealed by the Industrial Group and is currently pending in Case No. 93A02-1701-EX-177.